mglodack/docs/source/articles/Configure-Build-and-Test-Environment/Run-a-command-in-the-background.html.markdown

+---
+title: Run a command in the background
+tags: testing
+category: Configure Build and Test Environment
+---

-## Run a command in the background
+# Run a command in the background

 Sometimes you might want to run a command, a server or anything in the background.
 You can use the following template to run any of your commands as a background process